Paul has spent a lifetime traveling and learning many languages. He is now conversant in Mandarin Chinese, Taiwanese, and Thai.

 Problems Faced in Foreign Language Transcription

 Transcription of foreign languages is much more difficult than the transcription of English.
 I say this because most people don't have native or near-native listening, speaking, reading, and writing skills in a foreign language.
 In being a top-notch transcriptionist or transcriber it is necessary to possess the following traits: excellent language skills; well-rounded subject matter knowledge; and a great deal of patience.

 First, you must have sound knowledge of the language you are transcribing.
 This includes having excellent listening, speaking, reading, and writing skills.
 Besides hearing and understanding the voice you are transcribing, you must know the writing to put it down on paper.
 In the case of transcribing a foreign language, I am aware of the many problems encountered during my years of experience.
-Some of the problems for hearing and understanding voice well include:
+Some of the problems with hearing and understanding voice will include:

 1. Knowing the phonetics of the target language:

 If you can't hear and distinguish the different vowel and consonant sounds in English or a foreign language, you'll never be a transcriptionist.
 It is mandatory to be able to differentiate between minimal consonant pairs such as d/t, p/b, l/r, g/k, and s/sh.
-In some languages like Thai, you must be able to hear a ng sound which is at the beginning of words and vowel sounds which English doesn't have.
+In some languages like Thai, you must be able to hear an ng sound which is at the beginning of words and vowel sounds which English doesn't have.